helfi92/h-scripts/README.md

 # h-scripts

-This is a CLI that abstracts away all configuration for my open source projects for linting, testing, building, and more.
+This is a CLI that abstracts away all configuration for my open source projects.